August 2009

 able to travel wherever we want and for as long as we please, since

 we're planning to retire at Christmas of this year.
-And because
+We want to

-we want to be free to travel, it feels important to deal with reducing
+be free to travel, so it feels important to deal with reducing

-is a combination of all the above, as well as my painful ankle ligament
+is probably a combination of all the above, as well as my painful

 which is healing over several months.
 Whatever it is, we're